andr1976/HydDown/README.md

 - filling of vessel with gas (pressurisation)
 - discharge of gas (depressurisation)
-- Various gases (H2, N2, CH4, He, Air)
+- various gases (H2, N2, CH4, He, Air)
-- Variable size pressure cylinder/vessel
+- variable size pressure cylinder/vessel
-- Heat transfer between gas and vessel wall can be turned on/off
+- heat transfer between gas and vessel wall can be turned on/off

 ## Background
 This is a small spare time project for calculation of vessel filling/depressurisation behaviour.
 This is mainly to demonstrate, that although perceived as a very tedious/difficult/complex problem to solve, actually a fairly limited amount of code is necessary if you have a good thermodynamic backend.